MaggieMou/planned_projects/README.md

 - VIBE_MACHINE: instant vaporwave-ifyer.
 Combination of a granular delay, pitch shifter, distortion and chorus.
 - STARVE: emulation of tube distortion with power-starvation dynamics artifacts.
-- MIKROSYN: minimalistic subtractive synthesizer with some unusual features (sine osc with phasor distortion, pitch follow sample rate reducer, low-pass gate).
+- MIKROSYN: minimalistic subtractive synthesizer with some unusual features (tri-saw core into sin shaper into tanh oscillator (can make all classic waveforms and more) mix with noise, into pitch-follow bit crush into LPG).
 - PENDULUM: pendulum distortion =)
 - GRAINTABLE: somewhere between a wavetable synth and a granular synth.
 Grains are synthesized by picking a place on the wavetable.